jasonstuart/SE_Project_2017/README.md

 again.

 ### Compile and Run Call-Center Application
+Note: The app/project data is located at WitsCABS_Code/CallCenter/.
 The Desktop Application to be used in the call center will be a Java program (as previously mentioned).
 So in order to compile it an IDE that supports Java will be required eg Eclipse or Netbeans.
 For the sake of this document